Information and Frequently Asked Questions:

 If you're a dancer, it's useful to bring another dancer, as they can give you feedback on your technique ("point your toes", etc.)

 Although the packages suggest a limit on the number of outfits you can bring, that's actually just a guide.
 If you've done a photoshoot before or you take to it naturally then you may have time for more.
-The exact number of looks you can do depends on the length of time of your chosen package, and also whether you want the make-up or hair changed mid-shoot.
+The exact number of looks you can do depends on the length of time of your chosen package, and also whether you plan to change your make-up or hair mid-shoot.

 The confirmation info I'll send when you book has lots of suggestions appropriate for the package you book.

 With all packages it's usually possible to extend by an hour for just £60 - please ask.

 — Can I do artistic nude or semi-nude photos?

 Many people want one or more tasteful photos with some degree of nudity as part of the photoshoot, although of course you don't have to!